factoryhr/js-workshop/README.md

 # JavaScript Workshop

+Configuration for usage of both CSS and SASS (SCSS), with extract plugins and live reloading.

 ## Foreword: What is Webpack

 Webpack is a front-end tool to build JavaScript module scripts for browsers.